treeman/jonashietala/drafts/lets_build_a_voron_noise.markdown

 series: voron_trident
 ---

+The build is going well and the printer is printing tons of random stuff and I'm generally in awe of how cool the printer is.

+But there's one thing that sucks: it's **damn loud**.

+I knew that it wouldn't be silent, but I wasn't prepared for this kind of noise.

 # Silent controller fans

 The very first mod I made (even before my first print) was to replace the LOUD skirt fans with silent [Noctua FN-A6x25].